-Home Mains Autumn Harvest Pumpkin Gnocchi Pasta
+Home Mains Autumn Harvest Pumpkin Gnocchi with Goat Cheese and Brown Butter Sage

 1 hour 30 minutes Hard

-Autumn Harvest Pumpkin Gnocchi Pasta
+Autumn Harvest Pumpkin Gnocchi with Goat Cheese and Brown Butter Sage

 Jump to Recipe